enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 (possibly multiple) classifications of its ports as either producers or consumers.

-In #link("https://franchufranchu.github.io/answers/single-pass-read back/")[Franchu's post on read back], polarization is described as a labelling of ports as "positive" or "negative", where positive ports are producers and negative ports are consumers.
+In #link("https://franchufranchu.github.io/answers/single-pass-read back/")[Franchu's post on read back], polarization is described as a labeling of ports as "positive" or "negative", where positive ports are producers and negative ports are consumers.
 While I will also use this terminology here, I find it very useful to draw polarity using arrows, where the direction goes from negative to positive.